Frequently Asked Questions

 Do you do portraits?

 Yes, indeed!
 We offer private tintype portrait sessions by appointment, generally on nights and weekends, at our studio in historic Pioneer Square / downtown Seattle (1st & Cherry).
-We don't charge a session or shoot fee for in-studio sessions; you simply pay for the number of tintypes you'd like to take home!
+We don't charge a session or shoot fee for in-studio sessions for three or fewer adults; you simply pay for the number of tintypes you'd like to take home!